We may earn money or products from the companies or links mentioned in this post.

 Many people (myself included) tend to ditch the strollers for the most part around the time their kids are three years old.
 I still use one for the twins when walking to get my oldest from school.
 When we venture out as a family though, and my husband is there, the stroller stays home.
 Zoos, parks, even the nature trail.
 We don’t use the stroller anymore.

 But we definitely still use a stroller at Disneyland.
 In fact, I suggest parents with young children, up to the age of five, consider using a stroller at Disneyland.
 You walk miles and miles at Disneyland.
 And our kids tend to take nearly twice as many steps as us.
 By about 3/4 of the way through the day, their little legs are exhausted.
-You can always park the stroller while in a specific land, and then go back to get it before going to the next land.
+You can always park the stroller while in a specific land and then go back to get it before going to the next land.

 But basically, yes, a stroller is a good idea.

 Maybe you no longer own a stroller, or maybe you don’t want to pack yours along or check it for the plane.
 I get it.
 For the first three years of going to Disneyland with our oldest, we packed our stroller, or gate checked it.
 It was a hassle.
-It either took up all the trunk space, or worse, got damaged under the plane (true story).
+It either took up all the trunk space or worse, got damaged under the plane (true story).
 Then we gave away the stroller.
 So then what?

 We decided to start renting a stroller for our Disneyland vacations.
 It saved us having to bring a stroller, or buy one for an older child who did not need it.
+In this instance, it was well worth the added expense.

 Before you run out and buy a stroller, or reserve a rental, just hold on a minute!
 There are some super important things you need to know about Disneyland Stroller Rentals.